soham-amburle/Lloyd-s-Customer360-Analysis-Project-SQL-Python-PowerBI-15Aug25/dashboard2/README.md

-# Lloyd’s Customer 360 Analysis – Dashboard 2: Customer Profile
+# Lloyds Customer 360 Analysis – Dashboard 2: Customer Profile

 This dashboard provides a detailed view of the **customer base** by consolidating demographics, financial insights, and customer experience into one interactive view.
 It equips decision-makers with the ability to quickly identify patterns across **age, gender, region, account type, and loan status**, while also monitoring key performance metrics.